Four Israelis shot dead near West Bank settlement

 Four Israelis have been killed in a shooting attack near a settlement in the occupied West Bank, paramedics say.

-Another four people were injured, one of them seriously, when gunmen opened fire at a petrol station outside Eli, about 16km (10 miles) south of Nablus.
+Four others were wounded, one of them seriously, when two Palestinian gunmen opened fire at a petrol station and restaurant on a highway outside Eli.

-Israel's military said one gunman was "neutralised" at the scene and troops were pursuing additional suspects.
+The Israeli military said one gunman was shot dead by an armed civilian, while the second apparently stole a vehicle and fled the scene.

-The military also reportedly activated a possible infiltration alert in Eli and warned residents to stay indoors.
+He was later shot and killed by Israeli security forces in the town of Tubas.

 A paramedic with the Magen David Adom (MDA) ambulance service, Motty Dahan, said in a statement that when he and his colleagues arrived at the scene they saw a "complex site".